Worker PPE, Who Pays for It?

 In the landscape/lawn service industry as well as the other sectors of the green industry, laborers must be provided with PPE in order to properly perform their jobs.
 Specifically what types of PPE must be provided varies depending on the job duties and type of work performed.
 It's save to assume, however, that gloves, eye protection, and hearing protection are all necessary PPE which laborers will need at some point to perform their job duties.

-Question: Does the employer have to pay for PPE such as gloves, eye protection, and hearing protection?
+Q. Does the employer have to pay for PPE such as gloves, eye protection and hearing protection?

 The employer doesn't have to pay for prescription safety eyewear for employees either.
 Finally, the employer is not required to pay for everyday clothing and weather related gear that an employee uses for personal use in addition to at work.
 These exceptions are limited, so carefully review OSHA's rules before deciding that the exemptions apply to your company.

-Answer: No. If an employee purchases their own PPE for style, comfort, or other reasons, then the employer is not required to reimburse those costs.
+A. No. If an employee purchases their own PPE for style, comfort or other reasons, then the employer is not required to reimburse those costs.
 However, the employer is still required to have PPE available for workers who provide their own PPE, in case the worker decides not to use their personal PPE at work.